jobitaki/BobATC_tapeout/README.md

 | Output | io_out[5] | receiving | Indicates that the UART receiver is receiving new data |
 | Output | io_out[6] | sending | Indicates that the UART transmitter is sending new data |

+bobATC must be run at 25MHz to achieve 115200 baud rate.

 ## Hardware Peripherals

 bobATC requires external hardware to interface with its UART pins, such as an Arduino or a simple USB to UART adapter.
 You will need multithreading abilities in your code to be able to take advantage of bobATC's full duplex communication.